 |

-Program > Day 1 - Introduction to Deformations in RoboticsDay 1 - Introduction to Deformation in Robotics10:00-11:00: Lecture: "Introduction to deformable robotics" - Kanty Rabenorosoa
+Program > Day 1 - Introduction to Deformations in RoboticsDay 1 - Introduction to Deformation in Robotics10:00-11:00: Lecture: "Introduction to deformable robotics completed with some activities at FEMTO-ST" - Kanty Rabenorosoa

 Abstract: This lecture will introduce deformable robotics.
-The soft robots are made of deformable materials that have high numbers of degrees of freedom and potentially offer inherently safe and adaptable ways of achieving tasks as grasping, locomotion, and manipulation.
+The soft robots are made of deformable materials that have large numbers of degrees of freedom and potentially offer inherently safe and adaptable ways of achieving tasks as grasping, locomotion, and manipulation.
 A soft robot can homogeneously combine actuation, sensing, and structural complexity within the same component of the robot.
 From historical point of view, the different types of actuators will be presented and the principles of operation explained.
-Their integration on soft robots will be discussed and some examples of soft robots with exceptional capabilities will be detailed.
-A guide for the choice of actuators according to the size and performances of the soft robot will be presented. ![]() Bio: Kanty Rabenorosoa received an M.S. degree in electrical engineering from the Institut National des Sciences Appliquées Strasbourg, Strasbourg, France, in 2007, and the Ph.D. degree in automatic control from the University of Franche-Comté, Besançon, France, in 2010.
+Their integration on soft robots will be discussed and some examples of soft robots with exceptional capabilities will be highlighted.
+Finally, some activities at FEMTO-ST on soft and Continuum robotics will be presented. ![]() Bio: Kanty Rabenorosoa received an M.S. degree in electrical engineering from the Institut National des Sciences Appliquées Strasbourg, Strasbourg, France, in 2007, and the Ph.D. degree in automatic control from the University of Franche-Comté, Besançon, France, in 2010.
 From 2011 to 2012, he was a Postdoctoral Fellow with Laboratoire d’Informatique, de Robotique et de Micro-électronique de Montpellier, University of Montpellier, Montpellier, France.
 He was an Associate Professor at ENSMM-SUPMICROTECH from 2012 to 2023.
-He is currently a full Professor (section 61) at University of Franche-Comté with the Automatic Control and Micro-Mechatronic Systems (AS2M) department of FEMTO-ST Institute.
+He is currently a full Professor (section 61) at Université Marie et Louis Pasteur (UMLP) with the Automatic Control and Micro-Mechatronic Systems (AS2M) department of FEMTO-ST Institute.
 His research interests include mechatronics, smart actuator, origami-based robots, soft and continuum microrobotics for medical applications.

 |